peternjeru/proxyapi_js_example/README.md

 # Proxyapi JS Example

-How to use Lipa na M-Pesa Pay via ProxyAPI button
+Examples on how to use Pay via ProxyAPI's **Lipa na M-Pesa** button